ResearchOS/ross_cli/exit_codes.md

 10: No rossproject.toml found in the repository.
 11: install: Dependency improperly specified.
 Wrong number of '@'.
 12: install: Incorrect dependency URL specification.
 Must use the "/blob/" URL endpoint.
+13: release: The specified dependency version tag does not exist.